Featured Posts

 The best test is to think about how you would name a file.
 If a file name is overly long with lots of letters and numbers, has special characters (?, *, %, #, % etc) or has multiple file extensions (filename.jpg.exe), then it should ring your warning bells.

-What to do with a suspicious email attachment
+What should I do with a suspicious attachment?

 If you do think you’ve received a suspicious email attachment, don’t panic.
 Unless you interact with that attachment, it’s unlikely that malware will be activated.
 The source of the email will determine what other steps you can take to protect your device.